Alice: Madness Returns: Alice: Asylum

 In September 2017, American McGee announced that he was working on a license proposal for the third installment of the Alice franchise, tentatively titled Alice: Asylum.
 McGee explains that his license proposal would consist of "artwork, design outline, and financial/business model" which has been sent to EA in July 2018.
 The pitch deck was being partially funded through the membership platform Patreon before being cancelled in April 2023 after Electronic Arts rejected the design bible pitch.
 Furthermore, McGee announced that he is no longer interested in pursuing future projects regarding the Alice franchise, even if EA were to reconsider their stance with production of the game.

+Dreadfuland spin-off

+In 2026, McGee announced that he is developing a "spiritual successor" to the Alice series called Dreadfuland, which is based on his Plushie Dreadfuls toy-line brand.
+Dreadfuland is confirmed to share the same universe as Alice and the narrative's beginning is linked to the ending of Madness Returns.
+McGee states that Dreadfuland will also provide "a certain level of closure" for himself and the fans of the Alice games series.
+Dreadfuland explores the emotional journey of 10-year-old "James", an orphaned boy "adopted" by the "dark, evil" Ashcroft family, using "Dreadfuland" (his Wonderland equivalent) to unlock his lost past.
+McGee shares various concept arts and behind-the-scenes works for Dreadfuland on his social media accounts since late December 2025.